tomcoolnl2/sudoku/readme.md

 -   [x] Select the first empty cell as default
 -   [x] When selecting a number on the grid, select all cells with that number
 -   [ ] When guessed the wrong input, show it anyway, but in error-red.
-    -   It should be deletable
+    -   [ ] It should be deletable
-    -   It should be overwritable with either the solution or the next error
+    -   [ ] It should be overwritable with either the solution or the next error
-    -   A cell can contain only one error value
+    -   [x] A cell can contain only one error value
-    -   Once a cell contains the solution, it can not be overwritten
+    -   [ ] Once a cell contains the solution, it can not be overwritten
 -   [ ] Create a erase/clear functionality for a cell, when wrong value is put in - only active if a cell has a wrong (red) input
+-   [ ] Create a erase all mistakes button
+-   [ ] Investigate if High Order Reducers (HOR) are what we need for the FILL_CELL action
 -   [ ] Introduce React router to easily add screens for e.g. Game Over, Settings and initial.
 -   [ ] When selecting a number on the grid, highlight all cells within the current region - does this affect performance?
 Use CSS?
 -   [ ] Add undo button - to use once every 3 turns?
 Start with a simple scenario - redux-undoable